-Mould and other fungi germinate from spores, which are always present in the air we breathe!
-The spores can germinate and grow over a wide range of temperatures, they particularly like the conditions found in damp houses with a high relative humidity, at temperatures between 0 degrees to 25 degrees Celsius.
+Mould and other fungi germinate from spores in the air we breathe!
+The spores can germinate and grow over a wide range of temperatures.
+Still, they particularly like the conditions in damp houses with high relative humidity – at temperatures between 0 to 25 degrees Celsius.

 Moulds need three conditions to germinate and grow, these are: